Harshilp20/Senior-Design/README.md

 # Appendix

-- All meeting notes have been documented, access these notes [here](https://github.com/Harshilp20/Senior-Design/blob/main/WindowsProcessProtector_FS2024_MeetingNotes.pdf)
+- All meeting notes and time spent has been documented, access these notes [here](https://github.com/Harshilp20/Senior-Design/blob/main/WindowsProcessProtector_MeetingNotes.pdf)
 - A summary of the research conducted for this assignment can be found [here](https://github.com/Harshilp20/Senior-Design/blob/main/WindowsProcessProtector_ResearchDocument.pdf)
 - Our current source code for the Windows Process Protector w/ Interactive Web-based Monitoring can be found on GitHub [here](https://github.com/BartoszK002/WPP)